linxid/Machine_Learning_Study_Path/笔记/Big Data Analysis and Mining.md

 * Use a limited amount of memory
 * Work in a limited amount of time

-### 5.4.1 VFDT(Very Fast Decsion Tree)
+### 5.4.1 VFDT(Very Fast Decision Tree)
 **Algorithm:**
 * calculate the information gain for the attributes and determines the best two attributes
 * At each node,check for the condition: delta(G) = G(a) - G(b) > e
 * if condition satisfied, create child nodes based on the test at the node.
-* if not,stream in more examples and perform calculations till condition satisfied.
+* if not, stream in more examples and perform calculations till condition satisfied.

 **Strengths:**
 * Scale better than traditional methods